Ariaz

-Ariaz (Korean: 아리아즈; stylized as ARIAZ) is a South Korean girl group formed by Rising Star Entertainment, a subsidiary label of Star Empire Entertainment in 2019.
-The group made their official debut on October 24, 2019, with their first EP Grand Opera.
+Ariaz (Korean: 아리아즈; stylized in all caps) is a South Korean girl group formed by Rising Star Entertainment, a subsidiary label of Star Empire Entertainment in 2019.
+The group made its official debut on October 24, 2019, with their first EP Grand Opera, as of 2024 the group consist of two members: Dawon and Sihyeon.

 History

 Pre-debut

 Prior to the group's debut, various members already had some experience in the entertainment industry.
 Yunji had appeared in the fifth season of the survival series Superstar K in 2013, and later appeared in the first season of reality television talent show Produce 101 in 2015 along with future band-mate Sihyeon.
 Yunji and Sihyeon were set to debut in the girl group OMZM with other members, however, the group's debut was postponed and their fancafe was later temporarily closed.
 Sihyeon sang "Wonderful Day (오늘 같은 날)" for the soundtrack of the drama Fantastic in 2016.

 Prior to Ariaz, Hyogyeong had released numerous songs as a soloist, including some using the stage name Mugayeong (머가영).
 Hyogyeong also represented Star Empire Entertainment in the survival reality show Mix Nine in 2017.
 Yunji, Sihyeon, Hyogyeong and Yeori had been backup dancers before their debut, for groups such as Jewelry, ZE:A, Nine Muses and Imfact.
 Dawon appeared in an episode of episode of I Can See Your Voice in early 2019, performing I.O.I's song "Downpour" along with Hong Juhyeon and Im Doyeon.

 The group was briefly known as Empire Girls (Korean: 엠파이어 걸스) prior to their debut.
 A three-episode variety show, Empire Girls at the MT, aired before their debut.
 The show was a bonding experience for the members, and showcased their teamwork.